WallGauge-GaugeApps/sbPowerGauge/README.md

 * type `cd sbPowerGauge`
 * type `npm install` to install all node dependences.

-## Configure the applicaiton to use your SunnyBoy Web Box
+## Configure the application to use your SunnyBoy Web Box
 Open the gaugeConfig.json and add your SunnyBoy Web Box's IP address to the "WebBoxIP" setting.
 From the /opt/rGauge/sbPowerGauge directory type `nano gaugeConfig.json`, to edit file.
 Then save and reboot the Raspberry Pi.